 American basketball player Griner appeals sentence to 9 years in prison in Russia

-American basketball player Brittney Griner, sentenced in Russia to nine years in prison for drug trafficking, has appealed her sentence, her lawyers said Monday.

-“Brittney Griner’s defense team appealed the decision of the Khimki court,” which sentenced the world basketball star in early August, the player’s lawyers said on Telegram, although the date of the appeal process is still unknown.
+“Brittney Griner’s defense team appealed the decision of the Khimki court”, which sentenced the world basketball star in early August, the player’s lawyers said on Telegram, although the date of the appeal process is still unknown, quoted AFP.

 Considered one of the best basketball players in the world, Griner was arrested in Moscow in February, shortly before the start of the Russian invasion of Ukraine, with a vaporizer containing cannabis-based liquid.